MeghanaKilli/Compact-Lya/README.md

 # sharing-github
-Share Jupyter Notebooks
-Compact Lya emitter Masters thesis project using 3D HST data for galaxies at z ~ 3-6
+Share Jupyter Notebooks for the "Compact Lya Emitter" Masters thesis project using 3D HST data for galaxies at z ~ 3-6